QuantEcon/lecture-python-intro/lectures/linear_equations.md

 A square matrix $A$ is nonsingular if and only if the rows and columns of $A$ are linearly independent.

+A more detailed explanation of matrix inverse can be found [here](https://www.mathsisfun.com/algebra/matrix-inverse.html).

-You can check yourself that the in {eq}`no_soln` and {eq}`many_solns` with linearly dependent rows are singular matrices as well.
+You can check yourself that the in {eq}`no_soln` and {eq}`many_solns` with linearly dependent rows are singular matrices.

 This gives us a useful one-number summary of whether or not a square matrix can be inverted.